manilpuri9/DevOps-for-CI-CD/README.md

 ###### At this point you must have a running webapp Workhub in your machine at port 80.
 Go to the browser and type localhost

 ## 2. Running my portfolio site in Docker Swarm & Kubernetes Cluster
-   Now for High Availability and Horizontal Scaling, we will be running my
+###   1 Docker Swarm
+   Now for :
+   * High Availability,
+   * Horizontal Scaling,
+   * Decentralized design,
+   * Load balancing,
+   * Rolling updates
+   We use docker swarm / container cluster.